sebastian-mutz/fplt/README.md

 A scientific plotting library for producing high-quality ("publication-ready") figures quickly by leveraging the GMT(Generic Mapping Tools) C-API and modern Fortran's derived types.
 FPLT includes procedures for producing geographical maps, xy-plots, heat maps, animated figures, and more.

+FPLT includes a Fortran interface for several GMT modules (using GMT’s C API).
+Additional features, provided through an abstraction layer, include Fortran derived types for colour maps, font management, and options for specific kinds of plots.
+Furthermore, FPLT includes procedures for the automatic construction of colour maps and (the infamously cryptic) GMT argument strings from pre-defined or user-defined options.

 The aim is to create a library that lets you:

  - visualise your data directly from your Fortran programme though familiar Fortran-native constructs,
  - produce professional figures quickly through the use of templates and automatic argument construction,
  - modify or create new templates easily from your programme (since these are simple Fortran-native constructs).

-## <span style="color:#734f96">How it works</span>

-FPLT includes a Fortran interface for several GMT modules (using GMT’s C API).
-Additional features, provided through an abstraction layer, include Fortran derived types for colour maps, font management, and options for specific kinds of plots.
-Furthermore, FPLT includes procedures for the automatic construction of colour maps and (the infamously cryptic) GMT argument strings from pre-defined or user-defined options.

 ## <span style="color:#734f96">Example</span>